berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 ### Intune / Autopilot

 Deploying using Intune / Autopilot also worked.
 Having that said; Windows 11 reported itself with an OS version `10.0.21996.1`.
-Is it that the Windows 10 has been skinned or the version number need to be updated, who knows?
+Is it that the Windows 10 has been skinned and the version number need to be updated, who knows?

 ## UI/UX changes